 About the Journal

-AI & Antiquity (ISSN 3081-4553) is dedicated to reimagining Ancient Studies through innovative, inclusive, and forward-looking pedagogical practices.
-The journal fosters a dynamic exchange of ideas that bridges the ancient world with contemporary debates, emerging technologies, and the educational challenges of the 21st century.
+AI & Antiquity: Journal of Teaching and Technology in Ancient Studies is dedicated to reimagining Ancient Studies through innovative, inclusive, and forward-looking pedagogical practices.
+The journal fosters a dynamic exchange of ideas that bridges the ancient world with contemporary debates, emerging technologies, and the educational challenges of the twenty-first century.
 It is a space for scholars, educators, and students committed to rethinking how, why, and for whom Antiquity is taught, studied, and understood today.

 Open Access Policy